goinstant/webrtc-demo/README.md

 ## Running the Demo

-You can choose to run the demo locally or on heroku.
+You can choose to run the demo locally or on Heroku.

 ### Run Locally

 #### Prerequisites

-You must have node js v0.10+ installed and redis 2.6+ server. to run the demo locally.
+You must have node js v0.10+ installed and redis 2.6+ server to run the demo locally.

 #### Setup